The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 The cyber insurance market has responded dramatically to the rise in email-based attacks, creating significant hidden costs for affected organizations:

-- Premium increases averaging 54% following email security incidents
+- Premium increases following email security incidents

 - New exclusions specifically targeting email-based attack vectors